Table of ContentsAccidents Aviation Related Concern Low Flying Aircraft Noise Aircraft Trails Aircraft Effluent Claims Helicopter Frost Protection

 The minimum acceptable heights for flying are prescribed in Civil Aviation Rule 91.311 Minimum heights for VFR flights.
 Briefly stated, the minimum height an aircraft may operate over a city, town or settlement, is 1000 feet above the highest obstacle, except when taking off or landing.
 Generally, this is the height at which aircraft are flown when operated within the circuit of an aerodrome.

 The minimum height over any other area is 500 feet.
 There are exceptions, such as aircraft operating within a low flying training area, agricultural aircraft operations, emergencies, and when the genuine purpose of the flight requires the aircraft to be flown at a lower height – such as police operations.
 Note that although rescue and police operations are sometimes carried out in specially marked helicopters, they can be carried out in any aircraft.

 Try to note the aircraft’s registration.
-For New Zealand registered aircraft, the registration will be three letters (sometimes two on a helicopter), and sometimes preceded with the New Zealand designator, ZK.
+It will be three letters (sometimes two on a helicopter), and sometimes preceded with “ZK-”.

 Auckland, Wellington, and Paraparaumu airports have noise abatement procedures, and if you think an aircraft is flying in breach of those, email firstname.lastname@example.org.